 To get around this problem, if you have any individual cards with high utilization, consider transferring the balance to other accounts to keep the utilization ratio on each account as low as possible.

-You could also request credit line increases from your creditors, which could lower your utilization ratios and benefit your score.
+You could also request credit line increases from your creditors, which can lower your utilization ratios and benefit your score.
+Try using the tips we provide in “How to Increase Your Credit Limit.”

 Another way to help with overall utilization is to add low-utilization tradelines to your credit file.

 This category takes into account age-related factors such as the average age of your accounts, the age of your oldest account, and the ratio of seasoned to non-seasoned tradelines.
-(A seasoned tradeline is at least two years old, which is when the account is believed to have a more positive impact on your credit score.)
+(A seasoned tradeline is an account that is at least two years old, which is when the account is believed to have a more positive impact on your credit.)

 Age goes hand-in-hand with payment history, because the more age an account has, the more time it has had to build up a positive or negative payment history.
 Together, age (15%) and payment history (35%) make up 50% of your credit score, which shows how important it is to open accounts early and make every single payment on time.